 Forsythias are flowering shrubs known for their long branches that fill with brilliant yellow blooms early in spring.
-The forsythia belongs to the olive family and grows in Zones 5 through 8.
-However, once these shrubs bloom in the spring, you'll have to wait until next year to see their bright yellow color.
+The forsythia belongs to the olive family and grows in zones 5 through 8.
+However, once these shrubs bloom in the spring, you'll have to wait until next year to see their bright yellow color again.

 04 of 11

-This shade-tolerant bush can start blooming as early as March.
-Andromeda shrubs (Pieris japonica) may offer something else, too: fragrant flowers.
+Andromeda (Pieris japonica) is a shade-tolerant bush that can start blooming as early as March and can have distinctively fragrant flowers.
 Some people find their smell offensive, while others find it pleasing.
 If you dislike strong flower aromas, you may land in the former group.Continue to 5 of 11 below.

 05 of 11

 The flowering quince is a thorny, multi-stemmed deciduous shrub.
-Despite its somewhat messy growth habit, this shrub produces beautiful red, orange, white, or pink flowers which bloom as early as March or April.
-Related to roses, its thorny exterior and easy-to-grow nature make it a good choice for barrier plantings.
+Despite its somewhat messy growth habit, this shrub produces beautiful red, orange, white, or pink flowers that bloom as early as March or April.
+Related to roses, flowering quince has a thorny exterior and an easy-to-grow nature, making it a good choice for barrier plantings.

 06 of 11

 The Japanese rose is a somewhat fanciful common name for Kerria japonica.
-It's not a rose in the traditional sense as it does not belong to the genus, Rosa, although it is, in fact, a member of the very large rose family.
+It's not a rose in the traditional sense, as it does not belong to the genus Rosa, although it is, in fact, a member of the very large rose family.
 This bush puts on a magnificent display when in bloom, but its contribution hardly ends there.
-You can see its bright yellow Japanese Rose blooms and kelly green bark in Zones 4-9 during early spring for up to six weeks.
+You can see its bright yellow blooms and kelly green bark in zones 4 through 9 during early spring for up to six weeks.

 07 of 11

 Koreanspice viburnum is a flowering bush that transforms three times throughout spring, summer, and fall.
-With flowering blooms that can be seen in early spring, this plant will grow best in Zones 4-7.
-However, its blooms transform into bright red berries in the summer that mature into a dark, almost black hue just in time for fall.
+With flowering blooms that can be seen in early spring, this plant will grow best in zones 4 through 7.
+However, its blooms transform into bright red berries in the summer that mature into a dark, almost black, hue just in time for fall.

 08 of 11

 With landscape value in both spring and fall, Dwarf fothergilla is one of those shrubs that serves double duty.
-It grows best in Zones 5-8 and its "bottle brush" can be seen in during early spring.
+It grows best in zones 5 through 8, and its "bottle brush" blooms can be seen in early spring.
 These flowers mature by transforming into orange, yellow, green, and purple hues in the fall.Continue to 9 of 11 below.

 09 of 11